jasonbot/addin-wizard/packaging/README.txt

 Install/*    : The Python project used for the implementation of the
                AddIn.
 The specific python script to be used as the root module is specified in config.xml.

+NOTE TO ADD-IN AUTHORS: Please edit this file to be relevant documentation for your project or delete it before distributing.